Skip to main content

 To fullfill the LGLS 4000-level course requirements:

-• LGLS 4040U – Law and the Environment (Fall)
+• LGLS 4030U - Law and the Body (Winter)

 Recommended 4th year general elective

-• COMM 4610U – THe Struggle is Real: Transformation for Communication, Conflict and Peace (winter)
+• COMM 4610U – THe Struggle is Real: Transformation for Communication, Conflict and Peace (Winter)